 Will Home Prices Fall?

-People inquire frequently about home prices and when they’ll begin residing, but it just never seems to happen.
+People inquire frequently about home prices and when they’ll begin receding, but it just never seems to happen.

 What both real estate agents and housing market economists conclude is that falling prices can’t happen given that housing demand far exceeds supply.
 And the what of demand is about the type.
 Gen Z’s and Millennials are a massive market trying to start their own families.
 Which means demand for homes isn’t about how many willing buyers are in the pool or a cheap price — it’s about their urgency.

-It’s about these demographics, their demand profiles and their incomes.
+It’s about these demographics, their demand profiles and their incomes and their urgency to buy or rent.
 Because many will pay anything they can to own a house.
 And the when is about falling mortgage rates and when rates hit a certain level where purchases really take off.

 But there is the matter of credit ratings, buyer qualifications, and down payments on homes that keep rising in price.
 Buyers are a determined lot however, willing to stick their necks out for outrageously expensive homes and condos.
 Being overleveraged on a mortgage when there is a threat of a housing market crash is obviously unwise.